What are your hours?

 Only closed toed shoes are appropriate for your child to wear at the ELC.
 Tennis shoes and sneakers are the best protection for your child for indoor and outdoor activities.

-The ELC uses state-approved curriculum issued from the Maryland State Department of Education which focuses on four areas of development: social and emotional, physical, cognitive, and language.
+The ELC uses a Maryland Department of Education state-approved curriculum, Frog Street, which focuses on four areas of development: social and emotional, physical, cognitive, and language.
 Within these areas of development goals are set for all students in our care.
 These developmentally appropriate goals guide the instruction of the ELC program.
 ELC staff plans opportunities for growth in these major developmental areas that create an environment where children feel happy, secure, and loved.

 The ELC’s program includes teaching, storytelling, sharing, music, play, and chapel in an informal, home-like environment.
-We believe that hearing Bible-based stories is an important part of the development of children because of the life-giving message of God’s love for the world.
-The ELC program provides experiences and activities, which support your child(ren)’s spiritual, emotional, social, intellectual and physical needs.
+The ELC program provides experiences and activities, which support your child(ren)’s spiritual, emotional, social, intellectual, and physical needs.
 Children are guided to take part in small and large group activities.
 This combination of experiences is intended to broaden your child(ren)’s aptitude for future school activities, while allowing free rein for imagination and creativity.
 Children are supervised at all times by trained and experienced teachers, whose backgrounds are thoroughly reviewed.

 All lead teachers have a minimum of their 90-hour childcare certification with many of our teachers having associate and or bachelor’s degrees.
 In addition, the entire staff at the center is certified in CPR and first aid and receives a minimum of 12 hours of continued education classes a year.
 ELC employees are in accountable relationships with the children, parents, church, and administration of the Center to provide positive modeling, encouragement in actions and words, celebrate similarities and differences, develop self-esteem, and communicate with families.
 The responsibilities of ELC staff are to promote positive spiritual, emotional, social, and academic growth for the children, while making learning fun.